 Here in the Jump Start curriculum the method is adopted to suit the traditional set up without compromising the principles of the method.

 Jump Start introduces pre-primary students to different subjects and ideas in comfortable, age-appropriate steps-so that learning is interesting, not intimidating.

-The nursery year is spent in learning social skills and how to get along with other children of their age.
-They also learn the initial skills of logical thinking using Montessori methods and equipment.
-They learn to work within a time frame and focus quietly, again using the guidelines of the Montessori methods.
+The Nursery year is spent in learning social skills and how to get along with other children of their age.
+They also learn the initial skills of logical thinking using Montessori method and equipment.
+They learn to work within a time frame using the guidelines of the Montessori method.
 They learn the English language by listening and speaking.
 They begin to hear and understand the sounds and shapes of the alphabet.

 Next year in LKG, the child learns the letter sounds and starts reading independently and not by rote.
 Abstract concepts of Mathematics are introduced through concrete Montessori material.
 They also learn a lot about the world around them and the community they live in.